 Candidates can then use their CLAT login to fill up the application form as under:

-Upload photograph and signature – Candidates also have to upload their photograph and signature after they register for CLAT 2026.
-The photograph have to be front-facing and clear image.
-Signature have to be a scanned copy, and file format should be jpg/ jpeg only.
+Upload photograph and signature – Candidates also have to upload their photograph and signature after they register for CLAT 2027.
+The photograph has to be front-facing and a clear image.
+Signature has to be a scanned copy, and the file format should be JPG/JPEG only.

-Fill up the form – Candidates have to fill the following details in the application form:
+Fill up the form – Candidates have to fill in the following details in the application form:

 - Enter Applicant Name – as per the class 10+2 certificate